bait-lang/bait/docs/docs.md

 ## Global Variables
 While the use of global variables is discouraged, they are important in some cases.

-> :construction: In a future version, global variables will require a compiler flag to be enabled.
+> 🚧 In a future version, global variables will require a compiler flag to be enabled.

 ```bait
 global my_global := 123